dahlsailrunner/tccc2019-angular-starter/README.md

     this.newPgSvc.setNewPage("Whatever You Want in the Page Header");

 # Alerts
 A general global alert capability is included.
-This can show an alert to the user in the various format allowed within RAUL / Bootstrap.
+This can show an alert to the user in the various formats allowed within Bootstrap.

 To set one, inject the `AlertService` into wherever you want to set it from, and then call the `createAlert` method like the example below:

-    this.alertSvc.createAlert({alertClass: "alert-error", alertMessage: "An error occurred during an API call!"});
+    this.alertSvc.createAlert({alertClass: "alert-danger", alertMessage: "An error occurred during an API call!"});

 The valid values for the `alertClass` are:
+- `alert-primary`
+- `alert-secondary`
 - `alert-info`
 - `alert-warning`
 - `alert-success`
+- `alert-danger`
+- `alert-light`
-- `alert-error`
+- `alert-dark`

 # Building and Running
 Building is done with the `ng build` command.
 To build for specific environments, use `ng build --configuration <configname>`.